IBM/banking-digitalization-using-hybrid-cloud-with-mainframes/README.md

 ---

 :thumbsup: Congratulations!
-You have successfully developed your first banking Cognitive application in Bluemix.
+You have successfully developed your first banking cognitive application in Bluemix.

 ---

 ### EXTRA: Start with Internet Of thing and the banking API

-This section will give you some guidelines to start coding Banking APIs using IOT devices.
+This section will give you some guidelines to start coding the banking API using IOT devices.

 1.	**Required**: Bring your own IOT devices ([RASPBERRY PI], [ARDUINO], etc..).